 Optional Tasks to be Implemented at SBE Discretion

 Additional Tasks: Other tasks may be identified by the TO Manager.
-As determined by the TO Manager, these unique tasks may be added to the Task Order via the TO modification process, subject to approval by DoIT.
+As determined by the TO Manager, these unique tasks may be added to the Task Order via the TO modification process, subject to approval by DoIT, and the Board of Public Works (BPW), as applicable.
 The TO Contractor shall perform any additional tasks that have been identified in the modification(s).
 Some modifications may require at least minimal System Development Life Cycle management.
 (See http://doit.maryland.gov/policies/Pages/ContractPolicies.aspx)

 Transition to New COOP Site: At SBE’s request, the TO Contractor shall develop and implement a plan to relocate the current COOP data center and establish, provide equipment, staff, operate and maintain the new COOP data center.
 SBE will not request this optional task until the transition to the new VROC data center is complete.
 If requested, SBE will provide the TO Contractor with minimum requirements for the COOP data center.